-1. To plan an upcoming assessment
+- 1. To plan an upcoming assessment

-2. To evaluate an existing assessment
+- 2. To evaluate an existing assessment

-3. To identify inequities
+- 3. To identify inequities

-sor is able to analyze and study them to make some generalizations for the market and to make any changes in value to respond to the market.
+Minnesota requires reporting of sales information.
+Most sales information is required to be reported on a Certificate of Real Estate Value.
+Assessors must verify and review sales information before it can be used by the assessor as part of a sales ratio study.
+Certain sales are automatically removed from consideration, while others require more scrutiny and review by the assessor.
+When only verified sales remain, the assessor is able to analyze and study them to make some generalizations for the market and to make any changes in value to respond to the market.

-A formal sales study is also conducted on these sales to verify the assessors' actions responded appropriately to the changes in the market.
+A formal sales study is also conducted on these sales to verify that the assessors' actions responded appropriately to the changes in the market.
 The Department of Revenue conducts additional studies as a check on the assessors' performances and to ensure equalization of values.
 Any of these formal studies involve data analysis, statistical measurement, critical thinking to develop solutions to correct issues, and reporting of results.